 FRANCE

-France imports nearly $500 million Wisconsin goods every year.
-As a powerhouse of EU agriculture, France is a natural primary export target market for Wisconsin companies.
-But France also is home to world leaders that act on a global stage, from EDF (the world’s second-largest in electricity and nuclear power generation) to LVMH (the global leader in luxury goods).
-French businesses boast particular strength in aeronautics, defense, retail, consumer and luxury goods, building materials and construction.
-Having entered the French market, Wisconsin companies can often benefit from their partners’ global reach to enter new markets.
+France imports nearly $500 million in Wisconsin goods every year.
+As the powerhouse for EU agriculture, France is a natural primary export target market for Wisconsin companies.
+But France also hosts world leaders that act on a global stage, from EDF (the world’s second-largest in electricity and nuclear power generation) to LVMH (a global leader in luxury goods).
+French businesses boast particular strength in aeronautics, defense, retail, consumer and luxury goods, building materials, and construction.
+Once trading with these French leaders in their domestic market, Wisconsin companies can often benefit from these companies’ global reach to enter new markets.

 image with charts and numbers related to Wisconsin's import and export activity with France